 Heathcliff and the Gang:

 Okay, none of them are actually named Heathcliff, but at one point I did decide to start naming the barn cats after the cats in the show.
 During the winter when we were at the ranch we would get several stray cats that hung out in our barn for warmth and food.
 It reminded me of all the cats at the junk yard in the show.
 I decided to name one of the stray cats that was hanging around the barn Cleo (from the show), however, I realized months later that Cleo was actually a Clive and I had probably given him some sort of cat identity disorder.
 This gave me cause for concern that I should choose more gender neutral names so I wouldn’t have to invest in cat therapy, so after that I gave up on naming them from the Heathcliff show.
-I already warned you that I have a tendnecy to worry about things normal people wouldn’t even think of and completely disregard things that should probably cause me concern.
-Stay tuned for the post about my untimely death from “something normal people worry about.”
+I already warned you that I have a tendency to worry about things normal people wouldn’t even think of and completely disregard things that should probably cause me concern.
 Anyways, our resident rescue cats are:

 Lilo.
 July 2010 – June 2016.
 She was “rescued” from another barn because despite their movie counterparts, Lilo and Stitch did not get along.
 She is the Queen Bee of the barn and keeps the other cats in line.
 Sadly, Lilo passed away in June of 2016.
 She was the barn cat of barn cats and grew this dog lovers heart to love cats.
 She ruled the roost, loved attention, would happily ride on your shoulder while you fed the horses, and loved, protected, and beat up Sly as only a sister can.
 I will forever miss her and her antics.
 As one of the volunteers at Charis Ranch stated, she is now in heaven riding around on Jesus’ shoulders as he tends to the heavenly horses.
 I think she is also getting in some play time with our once in a lifetime Boxer dog Kekhoa who she loved here on earth before he crossed the rainbow bridge.